crysnovax/CODEX_AI/README.md

 </p>

 <p align="center">
-  <strong>CRYSN⚉VA AI V2</strong><br>
+  <strong>CODEX AI V2</strong><br>
-  <em>Professional WhatsApp Bot • Built by crysnova</em>
+  <em>Professional WhatsApp Bot • Built by crysnovax</em>
 </p>
 A modular WhatsApp bot built using Node.js and Baileys — the perfect foundation for my YouTube tutorial series.
-This is a More integrated version of CRYSNOVA AI V1.0 with Amazing Customizable features tagging along the much more established WhatsApp bot. it's completely user friendly and requires less labor compared to V1.0 everything is now sorted for easy access and manipulation
+This is a More integrated version of CODEX AI V1.0 with Amazing Customizable features tagging along the much more established WhatsApp bot. it's completely user friendly and requires less labor compared to V1.0 everything is now sorted for easy access and manipulation
-> crysnovax
+> codex official

 ## 💡 Key Features
 - **Dynamic Plugin System**: Simply add .js files for new commands — no complex setup required.